Five women to watch at the Australian Open tennis

 Incredibly, Williams has lost her last four Slam finals, and each time failed to even win a set.
 Nevertheless, she is still a formidable presence and the woman to beat in Melbourne.

-Now in her fourth decade on the WTA Tour, Williams started the season well when she won in Auckland -- her 73rd tour victory and first since the 2017 Australian Open.
+Now in her fourth decade on the WTA Tour, Williams started the season well when she won in Auckland last week -- her 73rd tour victory, and her first since the 2017 Australian Open.

 - Naomi Osaka -